 Semester Title Type Advisor Student

-FS2025 Privacy Study of the Swiss e-ID BSc François-Xavier Wicht Lukas Leuba
+FS2025 Privacy-preserving credentials with BBS+ BSc François-Xavier Wicht Lukas Leuba

 HS2024 Exploring the Consensus Mechanism of the BNB Smart Chain BSc François-Xavier Wicht, Michael Senn Daniele De Jeso